akamuri/Item_Catalog_Project_3/README.md

 - If the game belongs to you meaning, you created it.
 - Then the Edit Game Button will appear click it to Edit the Game

+- NOTE Editing Game Consoles and Genre is currently not present because it involves updating inventory.
+- This should be avaible Web Game Catalog version 1.01

 Delete a Game